FluCrypt/docs/how-defi-kingdoms-works/decentralized-exchange.md

 ![What&apos;s in the vault?
 Treasures untold.](../.gitbook/assets/the-vault.png)

-Another unique feature we offer is the Bank, where you can deposit JEWEL tokens to receive xJEWEL shares.
-The Bank will receive fees from the DEX and periodically do a market buy for more JEWEL tokens, meaning your xJEWEL shares will always be worth more JEWELs than you put in! **Additionally, every in-game transaction of JEWELs will deposit a percentage into the Bank to further reward xJEWEL holders.**
+Another unique feature we offer is the Bank, where you can deposit JEWEL tokens to receive xJEWEL.
+The Bank will receive fees from the DEX and in-game fees, periodically doing a market buy for more JEWEL tokens, meaning your xJEWEL will always be worth more JEWELs than you put in!